cyb3rdog/vector-oskr-notes/vector-sftp.md

 This step is also needed in case you want to mount the Vector's filesystem with [sshfs](https://github.com/cyb3rdog/vector-oskr-notes/blob/main/vector-sshfs.md)

-Remember, that after updating the the Vector's software / OS / or doing factory reset, these changes will be lost, and you will need to do this step again.
+Remember, that after updating the the Vector's software, or doing factory reset, these changes will be lost, and you will need to do this again.

 ### 1. SSH to Vector